headwinds/cross-country/lib/components/organisms/chat/README.md

 Technically, I'm relying on websockets via PusherJS to provide real time data, Elasticsearch for fast response retrevial, and Perplexity as the AI.

 The chat is composed of an avatar: the Wisp component, an input box and an optional button to send the text but the user can use the enter key instead.

+Personalization is a big part of chat so I will also use the profile component which can either create a richly detailed or anonymous user providing obviously more tailored results for the defined user.

 ### Inspiration